Introduction

 ‘The first rule of any technology used in business is automation applied to an efficient operation will magnify the efficiency.’

-- 89% of construction companies encountered shortages in expertise at the onset of the pandemic
+- at the onset of the pandemic

 - forecasts of over 2 million workforce gaps in US manufacturing and production by 2025.